 Throughout the late 1980s and early 1990s, 42 Kansas districts filed four separate legal challenges regarding the constitutionality of the current state school finance system under the School District Equalization Act (SDEA).
 These legal challenges were consolidated into one case, and in 1991, a district court judge indicated in a pre-trial ruling that if the case went to trial, he would likely declare that the SDEA violated the state constitution's requirement that the legislature "make suitable provision for finance of the educational interests of the state" (Mock v.
 State, 1991).
-Subsequently, the Kansas Governor (Joan Finney) established a task force for determining a new state school funding formula.
-And in 1992, the Kansas Legislature passed the School District Finance and Quality Performance Act (SDFQPA) (KS H.B.
+Subsequently, the Kansas Governor, Joan Finney, established a task force for determining a new state school funding formula.

+In 1992, the Kansas Legislature passed the School District Finance and Quality Performance Act (SDFQPA) (KS H.B.
 2892, 1992).
 The SDFQPA, which went into effect in FY 1994, established a foundation grant program.
+In addition, a provision of SDFQPA, known as the Local Option Budget (LOB), permitted districts to raise additional funding 25% above the base foundation grant if approved by local citizens (Johnston & Duncombe, 1998; Thompson & Clark, 2001).
 The funding scheme also included a variety of special weightings or cost adjustments to accommodate differences in district characteristics and differences in the student populations served by districts.
-In the 14 years following the SDFQPA's enactment (FYs 1994-2007), Kansas' per capita state education expenditures were approximately \$249 higher on average compared to the state's synthetic counterfactual (see Figure 7a).
+In the 14 years following the SDFQPA's enactment (FYs 19942007), Kansas' per capita state education expenditures were approximately \$249 higher on average compared to the state's synthetic counterfactual (see Figure 7a).

 The SDFQPA increased state education expenditures by raising state tax revenues while simultaneously reducing local property tax burdens.
 State tax increases included raising the state general sales tax rate (from 4.25% to 4.9%), enacting higher individual and corporate income tax rates, and eliminating various sales tax exemptions (Johnston & Duncombe, 1998; Thompson & Clark, 2001).
 As shown in Figure 7a, increased general sales and individual income tax revenues enabled the bulk of new education funding, with general sales tax revenues increasing by \$157 on average and individual income tax revenues increased by \$144 on average in the years post-SDFQPA (FYs 1994-2007).
-The SDFQPA also required districts to impose a uniform local property tax rate, which ultimately resulted in lower local property tax revenues-a decrease of \$888 per pupil on average; see Figure 7b-and property tax relief for citizens.
+As also shown in Figure 7a, selective sales tax and corporate income tax revenues were not statistically different from those of Kansas' synthetic counterfactual.